VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/scene_assembly.md

-+++
-title = "Assemble a Mixed Scene"
-+++

-# Assemble a Mixed Scene
+# Manually Assemble a Scene

-This page shows the recommended way to build a proper scene MTG from a mix of:
+This page shows the recommended way to build a proper scene MTG from:

 - plants imported from files (`.opf` or `.gwa`)
 - plants generated in Julia with the growth API